fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 export type NewNote = Omit<Note, 'id'>
 ```

-We have added a new type for a new note, one that does not yet have the id field assigned.
+We have added a new type for a <i>new note</i>, one that does not yet have the _id_ field assigned.

-The code that communicates with the backend is also extracted to on own module in the file _noteService.tsx_
+The code that communicates with the backend is also extracted to a module in the file _noteService.tsx_

 ```js
 import axios from 'axios';